Bioinstrumentation: Circuits/creation of sensors

 Sensors are the most well known aspect of bioinstrumentation.
 They include thermometers, brain scans, and electrocardiograms.
 Sensors take in signals from the body, and amplify them so engineers and doctors can study them.
 Signals from sensors are amplified using circuits, by taking in a voltage source, and modifying them using circuit components such as resistors, capacitors, and inductors.
 They then let out a certain amount of voltage, which is used for analysis based on some relationship between the voltage being output and the measurand of interest.
 The data collected using sensors is often displayed on computer programs.
 This field of bioinstrumentation is closely related to electrical engineering.

-Circuits used to measure biological signals such as electrical activity of the heart and brain generally incorporate op-amps as a means of amplifying the relatively miniscule signals for signal processing and data analysis.
+Circuits used to measure biological signals such as electrical activity of the heart and brain generally incorporate op-amps as a means of amplifying the relatively minuscule signals for signal processing and data analysis.
 A commonly used amplifier is the instrumentation amplifier.
 Instrumentation amplifiers such as the integrated circuit (IC) AD620 amplifier are able to amplify the difference between two different voltage inputs while maintaining little offset voltage and a high CMRR, allowing it to amplify low frequency signals while rejecting noise.

 These circuits may also incorporate filters to better account for unwanted noise, as the small scale for biological signals requires a wide range of filtering to account for noise generated by factors such as dc offset, interference from other biological signals, or electrical noise from the equipment being used.